 This is the second in a multipart series on the sacraments by John Alonzo Dick, professor emeritus of historical theology at the Catholic University of Leuven.
 We conceive of this series as a kind of seminar or “retreat in writing” that aims to give an historical, pastoral, and theological overview of the sacraments and how our understanding of them continues to evolve.
-A general introduction to the series published last month is available here.
+A general introduction to the series is available here.
 Part I, on baptism and confirmation, is available here—Ed.

 Jesus of Nazareth was a charismatic individual and a living symbol of salvation.
 To the poor he promised relief.
 To the sorrowing he gave reasons for joy.
 To the blind he gave sight.
 And to the discouraged he brought good news.
 The ultimate symbol of salvation was Jesus’s resurrection.
 Raised from the dead he became the great affirmative sign that people who lived in God had nothing to fear about death.

 We can truly say that the first phase of Christian sacramentality was the primordial sacramentality of Jesus the Christ.
 My greatly respected professor Edward Schillebeeckx (1914–2009) stressed this in his lectures and in his 1987 book, Christ the Sacrament of the Encounter with God.